Taking My Own Advice

 And it's okay!
 We're still friends and I have no doubt he'll be counted amongst my good friends for years to come.
 It was better to acknowledge reality now rather than invest further time into something that may ultimately lead nowhere.

 Was I bummed?
 Oh Lord, people.
-Rick is attractive, treats me well, is thoughtful so of COURSE I was somewhat bummed to not feel the "click" that should come after the lust is tempered.
+Rick is attractive, treats me well, and is thoughtful so of COURSE I was somewhat bummed to not feel the "click" that should come after the lust is tempered.
 However, I'm not going to sacrifice what's right for what feels right.
 I also still haven't heard from the Tribunal.

 On the plus side, when I explained how I felt to Rick, he seemed to understand what I meant.
 That was not a fun conversation, but it was a necessary one that set us both on a better path.